mrakgr/The-Spiral-Language/readme.md

 #### Compiler Crash

+Languages generally take care to prevent user code from crashing them, but based on all my experience of programming in the old Spiral, I can state that these kinds of errors are very rare and are easy to isolate when they do happen by selectively cutting out pieces until the program compiles.
+The vast majority of my bug fixing time during the v0.09 was taken up by regular ones.
+So in my view this kind of language design is not a problem.

-Now that all the prerequisites have been met it is a good time to highlight that the Spiral compiler does not do any checks beforehand to make sure some piece of code at compile time does not cause it to stack overflow.
+Since ensuring termination would require solving the halting problem, the Spiral compiler does not do any checks beforehand to make sure some piece of code at compile time does not cause it to stack overflow.
 Consider the following.

 ```
 open real_core